 By sponsoring, you can become personally involved in the life of one or more of these precious children.
-As a Bridge of Hope sponsor, you will receive a packet that includes the name, picture, personal and family information for each child you desire to sponsor.
+As a child sponsor, you will receive a packet that includes the name, picture, personal and family information for each child you desire to sponsor.
 You will be given the opportunity to write to your child and personally share information about you and your family, which will help to build a lasting relationship.
 Your child will write back to you on a regular basis.

 The knowledge that you are praying for them provides the spiritual connection that will help them understand there is a God who loves them even more than you do.
 This is also critical in helping them understand they are not alone, but rather they are part of something that is much bigger than them: the Body of Christ, which loves and cares for them personally.

 As you intercede for your child, asking the Lord of the universe to help your precious child to grow into all He wants them to be, you will be helping to unleash heavenly forces to act on the behalf of your child.